impactHR Coronavirus (COVID-19) Resources Center

-With this in mind, we’re providing this impactHR Coronavirus (COVID-19) Resources Center to help employers and their employees navigate the uncertain weeks ahead.
-This portal – and all of its information and links to key resources – will be updated on a daily basis.
+With this in mind, we’re providing this impactHR Coronavirus (COVID-19) Resources Center to help employers and their employees navigate the uncertain period ahead.
+This portal – and all of its information and links to key resources – will be updated on a regular basis.

-We also wish health and safety to everyone in the days ahead, especially to all doctors, nurses, first responders and medical professionals.
+We also wish health and safety to everyone, especially to all doctors, nurses, first responders and medical professionals.

 General Guides to Business Operations

 CDC Interim Guidance for Businesses and Employers: Core information about COVID-19 and how employers can help prevent and slow the spread of the virus.